AledPeart/theNameGame/TESTING.md

 *	Tablet
 *	Mobile device

 I followed the same testing criteria that I used for my Manual Testing, but I have not detailed the results of the tests in full here as I feel it would prove too lengthy for it’s intended purpose.
 I have however summarized the results and the issues encountered below, in terms of the application's responsiveness and functionality.
-The bugs discovered and their investigation are detailed in the [README.md](https://github.com/AledPeart/theNameGame/blob/master/README.md) :

 ### Responsiveness